HeadBeeGuy/alt-activities/README.md

 - Take a deeper look at how taggings are generated during activity creation.
 I didn't whitelist the parameter as an array correctly, but when I do that, activity creation breaks.
 This also causes problems when the server is processing file uploads for ActiveStorage and locks the database.
 - Scan all incoming files for viruses and warn moderators about them
 - OAuth integration
-- Comment system (comments will also go through mod queue)
 - Activity search system (will require some ActiveRecord/SQL wizardry to allow searches for required/optional tags)
 - System for users to submit ideas for new tags or textbooks
 - Report system for rule-breaking comments or activities